There are a wide variety of computer configurations successfully running OptiShot.

 - USB 2.0 port

-- DVD Drive or Internet connection for software installation
+- Internet connection for software updates and Platinum course delivery

 We are constantly improving the visual experience of OptiShot.
 As such, we take advantage of the latest advances in graphics technology.
 To have the best experience, you should ensure that your computer has the latest video drivers.